Kitware/iMSTK/Documentation/userguide/introduction.rst

 .. role:: arg(code)
    :language: sh

-.. _simmedtk-introduction:
+.. _imstk-introduction:

 ********************
-Introducing SimMedTK
+Introducing iMSTK
 ********************

-SimMedTK is a set of libraries, each of which provides capabilities aimed at interactive simulations of medical procedures.
+iMSTK is a set of libraries, each of which provides capabilities aimed at interactive simulations of medical procedures.
 The capabilities are split into different libraries to allow for smaller executables and fewer external dependencies for applications that use only a fraction of them.

-.. findfigure:: simmedtk-dataflow.*
+.. findfigure:: imstk-dataflow.*

-   This diagram illustrates how data flows over time in a SimMedTK application.
+   This diagram illustrates how data flows over time in a iMSTK application.

 The base library provides an abstract framework for simulations, and its core object, :sm:`smSDK`, holds references to all of the potential